dwain-barnes/DeepSeek-Thinking-TTS/README.md

 Listen to DeepSeek's thinking process in real-time!
 This script converts DeepSeek's thinking tags (<think>...</think>) to speech using Kokoro TTS, allowing you to hear the model's "thoughts" as it reasons through your questions.

+## Thanks
+Special thanks to Kris  @AllAboutAI-YT for the inspiration behind this project

 ## Features
 - Streams DeepSeek responses through Ollama
 - Detects and processes thinking tags in real-time